SAP-archive/cloud-function-nodejs-samples/examples/hello-timer/README.md

 # Example: hello-timer

 This example deploys a function which is tiggered by a timer.
 The function is triggered 5 seconds past every minute.
+It will log the current timestamp to the console.

 Cron expression for schedule: